xnvme/xnvme/docs/getting_started/index.rst

    :lines: 2-

 .. note:: There are issues with SPDK/DPDK due to incompatibilities with the standard library provided by ``musl libc``.
+Additionally, the ``libexecinfo-dev`` package is no longer available on Alpine.
 Pull-requests fixing this is most welcome, until then, disable support for the SPDK NVMe driver as the ``meson setup`` command above.

 Arch Linux
 ----------